Jay Wheeldon

-Jonathan "Jay" Wheeldon (born 28 August 1988) is an English football coach and former player who serves as head coach of Calgary Foothills.
+Jonathan "Jay" Wheeldon (born 28 August 1988) is an English football coach and former player who serves as assistant coach of Cavalry FC.

 Career

 Early career

 After spending many of his youth years with English academies Exeter City and Plymouth Argyle, Wheeldon signed his first professional contract with Torquay United in League Two.
 Wheeldon would go on to spend some time in Belgium with Montegnée before returning home to play for non-league club Hungerford Town.

 Calgary Foothills

 From 2015 to 2018 Wheeldon played under his brother, Tommy Wheeldon Jr. with Calgary Foothills.
 In 2018 the club captured the PDL Championship.

 Cavalry FC

 Wheeldon signed with Cavalry FC on 13 March 2019.
 He made his debut in their inaugural game against York9 on 4 May.
 Wheeldon went on to set an 18 match unbeaten streak in the first season which was the record for any player across the division.
 Wheeldon re-signed with Cavalry for the 2020 season on 29 January 2020.
 On 26 January 2021, Cavalry announced that Wheeldon had left the club in order to pursue a career in coaching.